noodlecollie/v2mp/V2MP.md

 * IDR: inter-device response.
 Value in R0 indicates port, and the result of the call is written back to R0.

 TODO: Status register, plus not incrementing PC if it was modified by the previous instruction.

+TODO: Tachi recommendation - raise faults on unrecognised bits of instructions instead of ignoring them.
+That way, in future the instruction set can be refined without breaking existing software (as you know that the reserved bits are definitely 0 for working software).